jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-179.md

 Since these surfaces of the filings are small and uneven, it always happens that some particles of the filings connect more strongly to one magnet or iron than to another.

 #### 180. Why does an iron plate attached to a magnet hinder its force of attraction or reversal of iron?

 The iron plate, when brought near the pole of a magnet, not only increases its force of sustaining iron, as mentioned before, but also impedes its ability to attract or reverse the polarity of iron.

-Specifically, the plate DCD prevents the magnet AB, to which it is attached, from attracting or reversing the polarity of iron filings represented by EF.
+Specifically, the plate `DCD` prevents the magnet `AB`, to which it is attached, from attracting or reversing the polarity of iron filings represented by EF.
 This is because we observe that the striated particles that would normally move from B towards EF are reflected by this plate from point C towards the edges DD.

 This occurs because they can flow more freely through the plate than through the air, making it difficult for them to reach the accumulation EF.